ctc2000/MV-Collection-System-Layout/README.md

 # MV Collection System Layout

 This tool supports the medium voltage collection system design process for terrestrial wind farms.
+A capacitated minimum spanning tree problem is used to help optimize the design.

 Open an [example project](workbook_sq.ipynb) to view the design process.
 See [collection_mapper](collection_mapper.ipynb) for the blank Jupyter notebook.